Flying ice: How to avoid a smashed windshield, or worse

 Wearing shoes with good grips, taking your time and being aware of your surroundings are the best defense.

 VIDEO: SHEETS OF ICE FALL FROM TORONTO BUILDINGS | FEBRUARY 2017:

-One more thing to keep in mind: The sun doesn't have to feel warm to melt the ice: It's science!
+It doesn't take a lot of wind to dislodge ice and transport it to a wider area.
+And here's something else to keep in mind: The sun doesn't have to feel warm to melt the ice.

 When sun shines on ice, it absorbs UV rays that can cause it to warm and melt, even if the temperature is chilly.